 Edward Schocker is a composer and performer who creates music with made/found materials and alternate tuning systems.
 He holds an M.A. in composition from Mills College, where he studied with Pauline Oliveros, Alvin Curran, and independently with Lou Harrison.
 At Mills, Edward founded The Music For People & Thingamajigs Festival, an annual event in The Bay Area devoted to unusual instruments and tunings.

-The Crossing creates a new form of ecstatic group improvisation through investigating various ancient Asian musical genres, such as Japanese Gagaku and Korean shamanist ritual music called Shinawi.
-Through a period of deep development and performance with an ensemble of like-minded ‘seekers’, the goal is to reach a state of communication with a “spirit” world.
+The Crossing creates a new form of ecstatic group improvisation through investigating various ancient Asian musical genres, such as Japanese Gagaku and Korean shamanist ritual music.
+Through a period of deep development and performance with an ensemble of like-minded ‘seekers’, the goal is to reach a state of communication with “an other” world.

 Rooted in Ritual